daguttt/daguttt/README.md

 - 👋 Hi, I’m Daniel Gutiérrez Muñoz (@dagutx)
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Responsive Design
-- 📫 You can reach me on Instagram @dagut_x
+- 📫 You can reach me on Instagram and Twitter @dagut_x

 <!---
 dagutx/dagutx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.